AyushExel/trolo/README.md

 A framework for harnessing the power of transformers with YOLO models and other single-shot detectors!

+> **Note**: This is an early release.
+The package is under active development.
+Please report any issues and I'll try to fix them ASAP.

 Quickstart on Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ayushexel/trolo/blob/master/recipes/quickstart.ipynb)

 🔥 **NEW** 🔥 D-Fine models are now available.
 Inspired by RT-DETR outperform all real-time detectors including YOLO-series models